- To give students the opportunity to work in a team to explore in depth the problem of automated trading from a practical perspective.

 - Evaluation of trading strategies (submitted code, week 20)

 - Final report (written, week 24)

 The final report will be written by the whole team.
-In addition each individual team member will submit a peer review containing a reflection on the individual's own performance and that of the other team members.
-The mark for the final report will be used in conjunction with the individually submitted peer reviews to arrive at individual mark for each team member.The design and final report will be assessed by two members of staff and the evaluation of trading strategies will use objective, predefined and automatically implemented measures.
+It will include a description on what each team member contributed to the team.
+In addition, each individual team member will submit a peer review containing a reflection on the individual''s own performance and that of the other team members.
+The mark for the final report will be used in conjunction with the individually submitted peer reviews to arrive at individual mark for each team member.The design and final report will be assessed by two members of staff (generally, the supervisor and additional marker) and the evaluation of trading strategies will use objective, predefined and automatically implemented measures.
 The design stage is a key point for monitoring progress.
 After each stage formative and summative feedback will be provided.